Ethiopia–India relations: Political ties

 During the Italian invasion of Ethiopia, Jawaharlal Nehru made a stirring call for solidarity with Abyssinia, noting that "We in India can do nothing to help our brethren in distress in Ethiopia for we are also victims of imperialism but we stand with them today in their sorrow as we hope to stand together when better days come".
 Upon India's independence in 1947, it sent a goodwill mission to Ethiopia and diplomatic relations were established the following year.
 In 1950, the countries formalised their diplomatic ties and Sardar Sant Singh was appointed India's first Ambassador to Ethiopia.
 The two countries have since exchanged several visits at the level of Heads of State with Emperor Haile Selassie, Col. Mengistu Haile Mariam and former Prime Minister Meles Zenawi paying state visits to India.
-Presidents S. Radhakrishnan and V V Giri, Vice President Zakir Hussain and former Prime Minister Manmohan Singh have led Indian state visits to Ethiopia.
+Presidents S. Radhakrishnan and V V Giri, Vice President Zakir Husain and former Prime Minister Manmohan Singh have led Indian state visits to Ethiopia.

 Ethiopia's ties with India were especially strong under Prime Minister Meles Zenawi who was supportive of India seeing India's growth as beneficial to Ethiopia's own economic growth.
 Ethiopia's former Prime Minister Hailemariam Desalegn and the country's first lady have both been educated in India.

 The second India-Africa Forum Summit was held at Addis Ababa in May 2011 which was attended by as many as 15 Heads of States of various African nations.
 This was also the first time India was hosting such an event abroad.